<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Reasons to Renovate

 Local communities.
-Treasured communities are substantial reasons as to why families stay put.
+Treasured communities are substantial reasons why families stay put.
 The perfect school, local shops, and a great smattering of chain and mom and pop restaurants make local neighborhoods hard to leave.
 Not to mention the neighbors who will help with no questions asked.
 These features are hard to curate and not likely to be found in every potential new neighborhood.

 Commute.
 This is a make or break factor for some families.
 Simple logic is at work here.
 There is no use in remodeling a home if too much time in the car or on the train keeps you from enjoying the hard work put into the house.
 However, if the family lives in a sweet spot where the commute is minimal, well, that’s tough to beat and might sway a family to live in a renovated home.